waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ## User input

-Testing that the user inputs a valid move.
+Testing that the user can input something

 ### Test Data To Use